The Chaser: APEC arrest

-The 'Make a Realistic Wish' skit
+The "Make a Realistic Wish" skit

-On the 3 June 2009 episode of The War on Everything, Taylor and Hansen were involved in a skit which was set in a terminally ill children's ward of a hospital, which centered around a spokesman portraying himself along with a doctor, from the fictional 'Make a Realistic Wish Foundation' (a spoof of the real Make-a-Wish Foundation).
-The premise of the skit was that if the terminally ill children are only going to live for a few more months before passing away, it is not worth spending money on lavish gifts for them.
+On 3 June 2009 episode of The War on Everything, Taylor and Hansen were involved in a skit which was set in a terminally ill children's ward of a hospital, which centered around a spokesman portraying himself along with a doctor, from the fictional "Make a Realistic Wish Foundation" (a spoof of the real Make-a-Wish Foundation).
+The premise of the skit was that if the terminally ill children are only going to live for a few more months before dying, it is not worth spending money on lavish gifts for them.

 The sketch received widespread negative coverage from media commentators.
-That morning, the Chaser team along with the ABC managing director, Mark Scott, apologised for airing the skit, and the ABC announced the following Friday that the show would be suspended for 2 weeks.
+That morning, the Chaser team along with the ABC managing director, Mark Scott, apologised for airing the skit, and the ABC announced the following Friday that the show would be suspended for two weeks.

 In 2021, following their most successful week fundraising on social media, The Chaser team announced that they would be donating the $2000 of profits to the Make-a-Wish Foundation as a "way to mend an old bridge", raising a further $3000 for the foundation from fans.